September 18th, 2012

 First, imagine yourself as a downhill skier preparing for an Olympic race.
 The course lies in front of you, and you’re poised at the top of the mountain, ready to tackle this huge challenge.
 Four things will ensure your success:

 Just like a good skier, you must work to have a foundation in place before you begin your journey.
-You’ll need to have a basic understanding of things like how to improve your credit score and what happens if you’re late on a payment.
+You’ll need to have a basic understanding of things like how to improve your credit health and what happens if you’re late on a payment.
 You should also read this great article that explains the specific steps necessary to get started.

 Okay, now you’re prepared, which means you’re ready to stand at the top of the mountain.
 But there’s still the problem of inertia to overcome.
 That’s why the world-class skiers give themselves a big push.
 And you’ll need to do the same.
 Sometimes, you might have a friend or family member who can help you out by giving you a friendly shove in the right direction.
 But more often, you have to be the one to give yourself a push.
 No matter how scared or nervous you might be about the journey ahead, take the leap and commit to giving your all to this challenge.
 Tell yourself: “I will do it!”